Newly Admitted Students

 - Armstrong (Savannah) campus: January 6, 2023

 5. MAKE TRAVEL ARRANGEMENTS

 Savannah/Hilton Head International is the closest airport to campus.
 Contact the Office of International Student Admissions and Programs at firstname.lastname@example.org for information on transportation from the airport.
 A taxi may cost up to $100 to the Statesboro campus and up to $40 to the Savannah campus, but an Uber or Lyft may be more affordable.

-● Undergraduate students should plan on arriving to campus on August 10 or 11.
+● Undergraduate students should plan on arriving to campus during the days leading up to SOAR.

 6. PREPARE to PAY TUITION & FEES

-All of your tuition and fees fro the first semester must be paid by the first day of classes.
-To estimate your bill, and learn about payment options, see the Student Accounts section of the Bursar’s Office website
+All of your tuition and fees for the first semester must be paid by the first day of classes.
+To estimate your bill, and learn about payment options, see the Student Accounts section of the Bursar’s Office website.